What Is a Workflow Plan?

 In a workflow, work items — which can be tangible items, information, or services — have specific states that represent the status of the process at a given time.
-For example, these states could be labelled Not Started, On Hold, and In Progress, and Completed.
-To move from state to state (also referred to as a step or status), a work item goes through a transition.
-You can also apply conditions to transitions to ensure consistency, such as only allowing certain team members to execute them, only if they have approval, or only if they include a comment.
+For example, these states could be labeled “Not Started,” “On Hold,” “In Progress,” and “Completed.”
+To move from state to state, a work item goes through a transition.
+You can also apply conditions to transitions to ensure consistency, such as only allowing certain team members to execute them or only approving them if they include a comment with context.

 What Is Workflow Planning?

 Workflow planning can consist of two efforts: defining or creating the workflow, and running or scheduling the workflow, as described below: